Lychee-Bot/project/README.md

 ## Challenges
-1. Turtlebot access in mocap room only three days before.
+1. Turtlebot access in mocap room only three days before!!!
+This hindered us from implementing the design that we had orginally forseen at the beginning of the project.
+Primarily not being able to connect the optimized path planning to the  bots.
 2. Existing path planning package doesn’t work with Optitrack system
 3. Optitrack and turtlebot Odometry system has two different coordinates
 4. ROS_MASTER_URI conflict between turtlebot and optitrack